Strengthening the capacity for solar cooking in Haiti

 Rose Bazile has been distributing and selling Solavore cookers to women in her home town of Cotes-de-Fer in the Sud-Est department of Haiti.
 We visited some half dozen of her customers, which gave us the opportunity to practice advice that Maarten Olthof stressed during his presentation on solar cooking projects at the 6th SCI World Conference in India, which was the importance for “training, training, training, and follow up, follow up, follow up.”
 We also gave presentations and a solar cooking demonstration at the local Hospital Bishop Joseph Sullivan, where the head cook quickly took to solar cooking and realized how her position and skills would make a positive impact on several fronts.

 Haitians are resilient people and they realize it is important that they take the lead on the sustainable development for their country.
 Haitians know they have an abundant solar resource and people we met are eager to increase access to it for their cooking energy.
 The young generation recognizes the environmental degradation of their surroundings and they crave career opportunities in sustainable development.
-With SCI partner focus in Haiti, and through donor support, we can collectively strengthen the solar cooking capacity in Haiti.
+With SCI's focus on collaboration in Haiti, and through donor support, we can collectively strengthen the solar cooking capacity in Haiti.